 You can defend yourself as a full-round action.
 You get a +4 dodge bonus to your AC until the start of your next turn.
+Note that once a full-round action is declared, a character may not perform any standard, move, swift, or immediate actions, nor may they perform any attacks of opportunity until the start of their next turn.
 You can't combine total defense with fighting defensively or with the benefit of the Combat Expertise feat.
 You can't make any attacks, including attacks of opportunity, while using total defense.
 Using total defense immediately ends your turn.

 - Special: If you have at least 5 ranks of acrobatics, the dodge bonus to AC while taking the total defense action is +6 instead of +4.

 Stances are class abilities which generally take a swift action to initiate, can be sustained for free, but are broken when knocked prone or subjected to a condition which reduces your number of available actions for the round.
 For example, Rattled prevents you from using either a standard or a move action, and thus would end a character's active stance immediately upon being afflicted with it.
 You can restart the stance with another swift action once the condition has been cleared.

 A player character can only have one stance-type ability active at a time.